Symmetry-Resolved Entanglement Entropy from Heat Kernels: Introduction

 In practical simulations, the explicit implementation of symmetry resolution—as manifested in tensor network algorithms such as density matrix renormalization group (DMRG), matrix product state (MPS), and multi-scale entanglement renormalization ansatz (MERA) \cite{White1992White,White:1993zza,Vidal:2007hda,Vidal:2008zz,Verstraete:2008cex}—is not merely advantageous but essential.
 Decomposing the wavefunction into distinct symmetry sectors $\{m\}$ dramatically reduces the resource overhead for high-precision calculations.
 This efficiency stems from exploiting the block-diagonal structure of symmetric density matrices, enabling studies of complex systems that would otherwise be beyond computational reach.

 Recent breakthroughs in quantum simulation have transformed SREE from a purely theoretical construct into a measurable observable.
 Pioneering experiments with ultra-cold atoms in optical lattices \cite{Bloch:2008zzb,Kaufman:2016mif,Islam:2015mom,Lukin:2019tkq,Azses:2020tdz,Neven:2021igr,Vitale:2021lds,Rath:2022qif} have demonstrated the capability to directly probe entanglement.
-The development of controlled "SWAP" operations between replicated many-body states, as demonstrated with $^{87}\text{Rb}$ atomic chains, provides a concrete pathway for extracting SREE \cite{Islam:2015mom,Lukin:2019tkq,Azses:2020tdz,Vitale:2021lds,Neven:2021igr,Rath:2022qif}.
+The development of controlled "SWAP" operations between replicated many-body states, as demonstrated with $^{87}\text{Rb}$ atomic chains, provides a concrete pathway for extracting SREE \cite{Islam:2015mom,Lukin:2019tkq,Azses:2020tdz,Azses:2022nfl,Vitale:2021lds,Neven:2021igr,Rath:2022qif}.
 This methodology, which bridges quantum information protocols with AMO platforms, opens unprecedented avenues for the experimental validation of symmetry-resolved quantum correlations.

 Traditional approaches to SREE are primarily based on twist operator correlators in conformal field theory (CFT) \cite{Murciano:2020vgh} and minimal surface prescriptions in holography \cite{Belin:2013uta,Huang:2025lsy,zhao2021symmetry,weisenberger2021symmetry,zhao2022charged}.
 Complementary studies have also explored free bosonic systems using correlation matrix techniques \cite{Pirmoradian:2023uvt}, providing additional examples of how SREE can be computed numerically.
+Recently, boundary conformal field theory (BCFT) has been employed as a systematic framework to analyze SREE for finite or continuous symmetry groups \cite{DiGiulio:2022jjd,Northe:2023khz,Kusuki:2023bsp,Choi:2024tri,Choi:2024wfm,Kusuki:2024gss}.
 The heat kernel method, originating from the seminal works of Fock, Schwinger, and later DeWitt, has become a fundamental tool in quantum field theory and mathematical physics \cite{fock1937eigenzeit,schwinger1951gauge,dewitt1965dynamical,vassilevich2003heat,Ivanov:2021fgt}.
 Given its geometric nature and natural compatibility with replica manifold techniques \cite{Solodukhin:2011gn,Dowker:1977zj,Fursaev:1994in,Mann:1997hm,Frolov:1998ea}, the heat kernel framework provides a promising basis for developing a formulation of SREE.